 WARNING: WHEN PERFORMING THE FOLLOWING TEST, THE ENGINE WILL BE RUNNING.
-BE CARE-FUL NOT TO STAND IN LINE WITH THE FAN BLADES OR FAN BELT.
+BE CAREFUL NOT TO STAND IN LINE WITH THE FAN BLADES OR FAN BELT.
 DO NOT WEAR LOOSE CLOTHING.

-Follow the directions on the DRB screen and start the engine.
-With the engine running, the words IN RANGE should appear on the screen along with $0^{\circ}$ .
-This indicates correct distributor position.

-If a plus (+) or a minus (-) is displayed next to the degree number, and/or the degree displayed is not zero, loosen but do not remove the distributor hold-down clamp bolt.
-Rotate the distributor until IN RANGE appears on the screen.
-Continue to rotate the distributor until achieving as close to 0° as possible.
+- (1) Connect DRB scan tool to data link connector.
+The data link connector is located in passenger compartment, below and to left of steering column. - (2) Gain access to SET SYNC screen on DRB. - (3) Follow directions on DRB screen and start engine.
+Bring to operating temperature (engine must be in "closed loop" mode). - (4) With engine running at idle speed, the words IN RANGE should appear on screen along with 0° .
+This indicates correct distributor position. - (5) If a plus (+) or a minus (-) is displayed next to degree number, and/or the degree displayed is not zero, loosen but do not remove distributor holddown clamp bolt.
+Rotate distributor until IN RANGE appears on screen.
+Continue to rotate distributor until achieving as close to 0° as possible.
 After adjustment, tighten clamp bolt to 22.5 N·m (200 in. lbs.) torque.

-The degree scale on the SET SYNC screen of the DRB is referring to fuel synchronization only.
+The degree scale on SET SYNC screen of DRB is referring to fuel synchronization only.
 It is not referring to ignition timing.
 Because of this, do not attempt to adjust ignition timing using this method.
-Rotating the distributor will have no effect on ignition timing.
-All ignition timing values are controlled by the powertrain control module (PCM).
+Rotating distributor will have no effect on ignition timing.
+All ignition timing values are controlled by powertrain control module (PCM).

-After testing, install air cleaner tube to throttle body.
+(6) After testing, install air cleaner tube to throttle body.